Collections Defense Attorneys In Royal Oak And Southeastern Michigan

 Is your mortgage company threatening to take away your home as a result of missed payments or late payments?
 Whether you have already received an official notice or a warning, it is vital that you seek legal help right away.
 At Gudeman & Associates, P.C., we have more than 100 years of combined experience and a thorough knowledge of bankruptcy law.

-Fortunately, there are several foreclosure defense options which may be available to you.
-Our foreclosure defense attorneys in Royal Oak and Southeastern Michigan are ready to jump on your case and help you determine what option is most feasible for you.
+Fortunately, there are several foreclosure defense options that may be available to you.
+Our foreclosure defense attorneys in Royal Oak and southeastern Michigan are ready to jump on your case and help you determine what option is most feasible for you.

 We truly care about protecting our clients in any way possible, especially when it comes to the security of your home.
 While filing for bankruptcy is one of the most common ways to stop foreclosure, it is not the only option.
 In order to ensure that you understand all of your options, we will take the time to meet with you for a consultation to discuss what works best for you and your family.